HenrikJoreteg/system-requirements.js/readme.md

 ## This makes it easy

 1. Optionally start with a string of minimium browser versions.
-    - seperate browsers wih 'or'
+    - seperate browsers with 'or'
     - versions will be parsed as floats
     - you can add a "+" to the version number to indicate that anything above that is fine
     - if you don't specify a "+" it will look for the exact version number